Empowering LLMs with Pseudo-Untrimmed Videos for Audio-Visual Temporal Understanding: Experimental Results

 \subsection{Qualitative Analysis}

-Three examples of audio-visual video dialogue performed by AVicuna are illustrated in \cref{fig:qual}.
-In the first video, which concerns a noise issue in a Jeep, the owner replaced the lifters, but the noise persists.
-When queried about the time interval where the engine is knocking, AVicuna accurately identifies the relevant time intervals, demonstrating its grounding ability.
-The second video depicts people live-streaming as they eat pomegranates, making chewing sounds.
-The user specifies a time interval in the query.
-AVicuna can indeed skip the video's intro, focus on the specified time interval, and provide an accurate description.
-The third video features two people playing musical instruments, which do not produce sound when not in use, and AVicuna also provides the correct answer.
-Currently, many existing models tend always to answer "YES", so saying "NO" is very important.
-These results also highlight AVicuna's flexibility in handling varying length and resolution video inputs.
+\Cref{fig:qual} presents three examples of AVicuna's audio-visual dialogue capabilities.
+In the first video, involving a Jeep with persistent engine noise, AVicuna accurately identifies the time intervals where the engine is knocking.
+The second video shows people live-streaming while eating pomegranates; AVicuna correctly skips the intro, focuses on the specified time interval, and describes the chewing sounds.
+In the third video, where two people play silent musical instruments, AVicuna accurately responds with ``NO'', showcasing its ability to provide correct negative responses—a common challenge for existing models.
+These examples demonstrate AVicuna's flexibility in handling videos of varying lengths and resolutions.
+More examples can be found in the Appendix.